zzw890827/aws-dva-questions/Set02/README.md

        C.

+       To test a specific AWS Lambda function locally that is defined using the AWS CDK, you would first synthesize the template using cdk synth, which outputs the AWS CloudFormation template for your CDK app.
+After that, you can use the sam local invoke command with the function's logical ID from the synthesized template to test it locally.
+This command allows you to run the Lambda function locally and inspect its behavior in response to specified test events.

     </details>

 17. A company's new mobile app uses Amazon API Gateway.
 As the development team completes a new release of its APIs, a developer must safely and transparently roll out the API change.
 What is the SIMPLEST solution for the developer to use for rolling out the new API version to a limited number of users through API Gateway?